meegpipe/meegpipe/tutorials/emg/README.md

 ### How to prevent modification of certain channels?

-Sometimes, you know for certain that there is no EMG activity present in certain set of channels.
-You can specify the subset of EEG channels on which EMG correction should be applied by re-defining the EMG correction node as
+If you know that a set of channels are free from EMG activity, you can prevent modification of those channels by specifying the subset of channels on which the EMG correction should be applied:
-follows:

 ````matlab